mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 27 March 2025

-- The average temperature today is 10.36˚C,
+- The average temperature today is 11.48˚C,
-- With highs of 10.36˚C and lows of 10.36˚C,
+- With highs of 11.48˚C and lows of 11.48˚C,
-- It may feel like 9.64˚C with broken clouds
+- It may feel like 10.77˚C with scattered clouds
-- The wind speed is 2.06m/s and visibility is 10000m
+- The wind speed is 3.09m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 84%
+- The pressure is 1021hPa and humidity is 80%
 - The sun will rise at 05:54 and set at 18:32

 <!-- weather_marker ends -->